Welcome to the Missouri State Society

-Missouri Daughters have served Missouri communities since 1891.
+Missouri Daughters have been serving their communities since 1894.
 Our focus is on historic preservation, education, and patriotism.

 Missouri Daughters support American veterans and Veterans Administration (VA) institutions throughout the state by offering many hours of volunteer service and providing financial support.
 Additionally, care packages, phone cards, letters, and cards are sent to servicemen and servicewomen abroad, in support of “DAR Project Patriot.”
-We also mark Revolutionary War Patriot graves, and host public ceremonies on Memorial Day, Flag Day, July 4, and Veterans Day.
-Missouri DAR has been a strong supporter of Honor Flights for World War II veterans in Missouri.
+We also mark Revolutionary War patriot graves, and host public ceremonies on Memorial Day, Flag Day, July 4, and Veterans Day.
+Missouri DAR has been a strong supporter of The Honor Flight Network for World War II veterans in Missouri.

 Missouri Daughters initiated a Patriot of the Month program in 2006, to honor living veterans and active service men and women from all branches of the armed forces, as a way to offer our sincere gratitude for their service to our country.